j50n/deno-proc/README.md

 ## Short-Form Run Functions

 The short-form api makes the simple stuff simple and significantly reduces code boilerplate.
-Here is a breakdown of the pros and cons of
+Here is a breakdown of some of the plusses and minuses of
 short-form:

 - The Good: